agi-hub/AGIAgent/README.md

 ### 🔧 Model Configuration

-Configure your preferred model in the `config.txt` file or use command line parameters:
+Configure your preferred model in the `config/config.txt` file or use command line parameters:

 ```bash
 # Using Claude Sonnet 4